 - RWA equivalent.
 This is defined as total risk-weighted assets (“RWA”) plus a theoretical amount for specific allocated Common Equity Tier 1 capital deduction items if these were converted into RWA.
-RWA form the key factor in determining the bank’s regulatory Capital Adequacy as reflected in the Common Equity Tier 1 capital ratio.
+RWA form the key factor in determining the bank’s regulatory capital adequacy as reflected in the Common Equity Tier 1 capital ratio.
 RWA equivalents are used to set targets for the growth of our businesses and monitored within our management reporting systems.
-As a general rule, RWA are calculated in accordance with the currently valid “Basel 2.5” European (CRD) and German legislation (SolvV) as applicable until December 31, 2013.
-However, we also perform additional RWA equivalent calculations under pro forma CRR/CRD 4 requirements to be used within our forward looking risk and capital planning processes.
+As a general rule, RWA are calculated in accordance with the currently valid CRR/CRD 4 framework, as implemented into German law (where necessary) and used within our forward looking risk and capital planning processes.

 - Expected loss.
 We use expected loss as a measure of our credit and operational risk.
 Expected loss is a measurement of the loss we can expect induced by defaults within a one-year period from these risks as of the respective reporting date, based on our historical loss experience.
 When calculating expected loss for credit risk, we take into account credit risk ratings, collateral, maturities and statistical averaging procedures to reflect the risk characteristics of our different types of exposures and facilities.
 All parameter assumptions are based on statistical considerations of up to nine years based on our internal default and loss history as well as external benchmarks.
 We use expected loss as a tool of our risk management process and as part of our management reporting systems.
 We also consider the applicable results of the expected loss calculations as a component of our collectively assessed allowance for credit losses included in our financial statements.
 For operational risk we determine the expected loss from statistical averages of our internal loss history, recent risk trends as well as forward looking estimates.

 - Return on risk-weighted assets (“RoRWA”).
 In times of regulatory capital constraints, RoRWA has become an important metric to assess our client relationships’ profitability, in particular for credit risk.
-RoRWA is currently the primary performance measure and as such attracts more attention than the previously used RARoC profitability measure based on economic capital.
+RoRWA is currently the primary performance measure and continues to attract more attention than the previously used RARoC profitability measure based on economic capital.

 - Value-at-risk.
 We use the value-at-risk approach to derive quantitative measures for our trading book market risks under normal market conditions and by means of the stressed value-at-risk under stressed market conditions.
 Our respective value-at-risk figures play a role in both internal and external (regulatory) reporting.
 For a given portfolio, value-at-risk measures the potential future loss (in terms of market value) that, under normal/stressed market conditions, is not expected to be exceeded with a defined confidence level in a defined period.
 The value-at-risk for a total portfolio represents a measure of our diversified market risk (aggregated, using pre-determined correlations) under normal/stressed market conditions in that portfolio.

 - Economic capital.
 Economic capital measures the amount of capital we need to absorb very severe unexpected losses arising from our exposures.
 “Very severe” in this context means that economic capital is set at a level to cover with a probability of 99.98 % the aggregated unexpected losses within one year.
-We calculate economic capital for the default, transfer and settlement risk elements of credit risk, for market risk including trading default risk, for operational risk and for business risk.
+We calculate economic capital for credit risk, for market risk including trading default risk, for operational risk and for business risk.

 We have a strong commitment to stress testing performed on a regular basis in order to assess the impact of a severe economic downturn on our risk profile and financial position.
 These exercises complement traditional risk measures and represent an integral part of our strategic and capital planning process.
 Our stress testing framework comprises regular Group-wide stress tests based on internally defined benchmark and more severe macroeconomic global downturn scenarios.
-We include all material risk types such as credit, market, operational, business and liquidity risk into our stress testing exercises.
+We include all material risk types into our stress testing exercises.
 The time-horizon of internal stress tests is one year.
 Our methodologies undergo regular scrutiny from internal experts as well as regulators to review whether they correctly capture the impact of a given stress scenario.
-These analyzes are complemented by portfolio- and country-specific stress tests as well as regulatory requirements such as an annual reverse stress test.
+These analyses are complemented by portfolio- and country-specific stress tests as well as regulatory requirements, such as annual reverse stress tests and additional stress tests requested by our regulators on the group or legal entity level.
 Moreover, a capital planning stress test is performed annually to assess the viability of our capital plan in adverse circumstances and to demonstrate a clear link between risk appetite, business strategy, capital plan and stress testing.
-An integrated infrastructure allows us to process ad-hoc scenarios that simulate potential imminent financial or geopolitical shocks.
+An integrated procedure allows us to assess the impact of ad-hoc scenarios that simulate potential imminent financial or geopolitical shocks.

 Stress Testing Framework of Deutsche Bank Group